-Rev. September 2023
+Rev. September 2024

-About Buffalo State
+About Buffalo State University

-Buffalo State is the largest comprehensive four-year college in the State University of New York system (SUNY).
-A Carnegie Master's Institution, Buffalo State is one of 136 colleges and universities in the nation that are working together to enhance the practice and profession of teaching.
-Buffalo State offers 79 undergraduate majors, 64 graduate studies including master's degrees, certificates of advanced study, and various graduate certificates.
-The College has 1133 full-time faculty and educates over 6000 undergraduate each year.
-(Fall 2022) The College is known for its strong community connections and a continuing commitment to providing highquality lifelong learning opportunities.
-Buffalo State is accredited by Middle States Commission on Higher Education.
-Buffalo State is also accredited by the Board of Regents, University of the State of New York.
-Currently the student body is composed of approximately 43% of students who are members of underrepresented minority groups (African American, Hispanic, and Native American) and majority of students are under 25 years of age.
+Buffalo State University is a member of the State University of New York system (SUNY).
+A Carnegie Master's Institution, Buffalo State University is one of 136 colleges and universities in the nation that are working together to enhance the practice and profession of teaching.
+Buffalo State University offers 79 undergraduate majors, 64 graduate studies including master's degrees, certificates of advanced study, and various graduate certificates.
+The University has 1067 fulltime faculty and educates over 6000 undergraduate and graduate students each year.
+(Fall 2023) The University is known for its strong community connections and a continuing commitment to providing high-quality lifelong learning opportunities.
+Buffalo State University is accredited by Middle States Commission on Higher Education.
+Buffalo State University is also accredited by the Board of Regents, University of the State of New York.
+Currently the student body is composed of approximately 49% of students who are members of underrepresented minority groups (African American, Hispanic, and Native American) and majority of students are under 25 years of age.
 Small, diverse classes are taught by professional, dedicated faculty members.
 The campus is safe, accessible, and attractive with excellent arts, athletics, and research facilities.
 A multitude of student organizations and clubs facilitate leadership and involvement in campus life.
-Buffalo State's location and reputation provide access to outstanding internships and employment opportunities with local firms.
-An exceptional value, Buffalo State is a leader in providing top-quality, affordable education in Western New York.
+Buffalo State University's location and reputation provide access to outstanding internships and employment opportunities with local firms.
+An exceptional value, Buffalo State University is a leader in providing topquality, affordable education in Western New York.